Ryaong792/Tic-Tac-Toe/README.md

 Challenges
 •	I thought I had a pretty good feel on what I wanted the site to look like and since I was more comfortable with HTLM/CSS.
 Then reality hit.
 The site seems to busy; the layout was wrong and the feel was off.
 I strip down most of the ideas I had since it was just too much for what it should be.

 •	The logic was the next big hurdle.
 The WDI program is a fast past environment for learning code.
-I have always struggle to get a solid base understanding and felt behind.
-Even with a lot of effort put in after class it was not a easy hurdle.
+I have always struggle to get a solid base understanding and felt behind.Even with a lot of effort put in after class it was not a easy hurdle.
 I spent a lot of time “trashing” on a problem due to this.
 But the time spent for me looking up on how to fix it and getting over it felt good.

 •	Next come the issue with planning my code.
 Though I had the wireframe code that I thought I would make, I ended not following it at all.
 I was all over the place and felt like each code I put in broke then I would spend hours reading up and attempting to fix it.

 •	At this stage work/school life balance was off.
 I usually stayed up till 11:30 to 12:00 am reviewing but when project time started I notice I was sleeping at 2 to 3am.
 This really affected me mental and felt drain.
 I needed to break this habit (that being said while I type this as 3:00 AM)

 •	Jquery – finding fixes with jquery seem ideal at first.
 It seems that I can fix an issue with a signal line s seems like a shortcut for most case to fit my needs.
 Now the Rabbit hole.
 I end up looking for JQuery commands to solve most of my problems.
 This actually did not make it easier but harder in most case since I had a hard time finding where I can introduce now code to fix or add to an area I went over with it.

 •	The API was another big challenge.
 Not really paying attention on the game API when I started was not a good idea, I was already near the end and I had to tailor most of my things to attempt to make sure it communicated properly.
 Since my mind set was get a working game and get everything else working after.

 Final Thoughts: